kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 {% include base_path %}
 # Research Motivation

 Statistical interpretations in regression models often encounter intricate interactions with continuous covariates when modeled by restricted cubic splines.
-The interactionRCS R package, first developed in 2022, provides a refined tool to decode such complexities and facilitate interpretation of model results, with a limitation of up to three knots.
+The interactionRCS R package, first developed in 2022, provides a refined tool to decode such complexities and facilitate interpretation of model results, with a limitation of up to 3 knots.
 Our ongoing research aims for a more adaptable package, capable of embracing a multitude of spline techniques and accommodating varying regression model, ensuring the package's adaptability to any knot configuration.
 This initiative is part of a broader exploration at the TIMI Study Group, Harvard Medical School, intersecting the domains of applied clinical research and advanced statistical methodologies.

 # Research Output

 Features from initial version of interactionRCS Package:
-* Support for various regression models (linear, logistic, Cox) up to three knots.
+* Support for various regression models (linear, logistic, Cox) up to 3 knots.
-* Support for confidence interval calculation under delta and bootstrapping methods up to three knots.
+* Support for confidence interval calculation under delta and bootstrapping methods up to 3 knots.
-* Support user-defined knot positions up to three knots.
+* Support user-defined knot positions up to 3 knots.

 Features added to final version of interactionRCS Package:
 * Flexibility to handle any number of knots.
 * Flexibility in the order of inputting regression formula for any number of knots.
-* Support for various regression models (linear, logistic, Cox) when number of knots exceeds three.
+* Support for various regression models (linear, logistic, Cox) with more than 3 knots.
-* Support for confidence interval calculation under delta and bootstrapping methods when number of knots exceeds three.
+* Support for confidence interval calculation under delta and bootstrapping methods with more than 3 knots.
-* Support user-defined knot positions when number of knots exceeds three.
+* Support user-defined knot positions with more than 3 knots.

 CRAN Package: [interactionRCS](https://cran.r-project.org/web/packages/interactionRCS/index.html)